SuperOfficeDocs/superoffice-docs/user-guide/en/diary/screen/activities-tab.md

 ![ Activities section tab (Diary) -screenshot][img4]

 The **Activities** section tab gives you an overview of activities and acts as a to-do list or task list.
-It contains, among other things, appointments and tasks that you have not yet completed and you can use it to temporarily store follow-ups which you have not yet allocated to a particular time or date.
+It contains, among other things, appointments and tasks that you have not yet completed and you can use it to temporarily store follow-ups that you have not yet allocated to a particular time or date.

 The activities list does not change when you switch between the different tabs in the top section of the **Diary** screen.